-- If you are studying abroad or on leave from Brown you may apply provided you have submitted the necessary paperwork to return to Brown in Fall 2014.
+- If you are studying abroad or on leave from Brown: You may apply provided you maintain an active, registered status at Brown.

-- Students are not eligible for an iProv Internship if they have previously received a Brown LINK award, funding from a Brown fellowship or research grant - Liman, Starr, Royce, Ruzicka, Ringer, or UTRA.
+- Students are not eligible for an iProv Internship if they have previously received a Brown LINK award.

-- Internships must be 8-10 weeks (or more) and students are expected to complete a minimum of 240 hours of supervised work (equivalent of 8 weeks/30 hours/week).
-Internship is for the summer only - work must be completed by August 31, 2014.
+- Internships must be 8-10 weeks (or more) and students are expected to complete a minimum of 240 hours of supervised work. iProv is for the summer only - work must be completed by August 31, 2016.

 - Students and supervisors will develop a work plan prior to the start of the internship.

 - Each project will have a deliverable (i.e., website, curriculum, project evaluation, training manual) that is to be completed by the conclusion of summer.

 - Participants are required to attend an opening reception/orientation, five group meetings during the summer and a closing capstone event.

 - Students will complete a blog post during the summer and a written reflective statement (to be signed by supervisor) for submission by September 1, 2016.